 Introduction

-Brinjal (Solanum melongena L.), belongs to family Solanaceae and native to India in South Asia during the 3rd century.
+Brinjal (Solanum melongena L.) belongs to family Solanaceae and native to India in South Asia during the 3rd century.
 It is also known as eggplant, aubergine or “King of vegetables”.
 The cytological studies have indicated that basic chromosomal number is 2n = 24 in most of varieties and species.
 Brinjal is susceptible to attack of various insect-pests from seedling to fruiting stage.
 The brinjal crop is attacked by about 140 species of insect pests in India and abroad (Dwivedi et al., 2014), out of which, the Shoot and fruit borer (Leucinodes orbonalis), Hadda/spotted beetle (Henosepilachna vigintioctopunctata), Stem borer (Euzophera perticella), Ash weevils (Myllocerus subfasciatus), Brown leafhopper (Cestius phycitis) and Aphid (Aphis gossypii) are considered as major insect-pests of Brinjal crop.
 In Asia, Shoot and fruit borer is the most harmful and the first ranked pest of India, Pakistan, Srilanka, Nepal, Bangladesh, Thailand, Philippines, Cambodia, Laos and Vietnam.
-Among the various pests it is highly monophagous, most destructive and considered as a key pest damaging brinjal crop from seedling stage to maturity throughout Asia.
+Among the various pests, it is highly monophagous, most destructive and considered as a key pest damaging brinjal crop from seedling stage to maturity throughout Asia.
 It is the major limiting factor causing 11-93% Yield loss in brinjal farming.
 In India, this pest has a most dynamic and widely occurred during late spring months while it turns out to be less dynamic amid the winter months (Ghos and Senapati, 2009).
 Brinjal Shoot and fruit borer (L. orbonalis) is distributed throughout India, Bangladesh, Malaysia, Thailand, Burma, Srilanka and South Africa.
 It is a major and regular pest of brinjal causing 30-50% damage to fruits.
 Its eggs are creamy white in colour and laid singly or in group about 150-350 eggs on leaves, tender shoots, flowers and developing fruits.
 Its larvae are stout, pink coloured with sparsely distributed hairs on warts on the body and brownish head.
 It bores into tender shoots and fruits and cause withering.
 Attacked fruits are with boreholes plugged with excreta making unfit for consumption and losing their marketable values.
 Its egg incubation, larval and pupal period completed in 3-4, 15 and 6-8 days, respectively with 5 larval instars.
 Its pupa makes a boat shaped cocoon and emerges an adult with white wings with triangular brown and red markings on forewing.
 It is complete their entire life cycle within 17-50 days.
 The economic threshold level of Shoot and fruit borer in brinjal crop is estimated about 5% shoot and 10% fruit infestation (Shirale et al., 2012) 5 or 8-10 moths/day/trap.

 Materials and Methods